 Benefits of Non-Promoted Facebook Posts

 You may be wondering what it takes to have a successful social media presence.
 With so many platforms available to promote your practice, Facebook is the hive for all things social media marketing thanks to its ability to reach targeted audiences.
 A successful marketing strategy on Facebook can attract website traffic, reach people outside your loyal patient circle, and give current followers the chance to keep up with practice news, blogs, and specials.
-To be successful, practices need to publish a good balance of posts—both promoted (paid) and non-promoted (organic).
+To be successful, practices need to publish a good balance of engaging posts—both promoted (paid) and non-promoted (organic).

 What Are Promoted Posts?